 The Funds may invest in options on foreign currencies and futures.
 Trading options on currency futures contracts is relatively new, and the ability to establish and close out positions on such options is subject to the maintenance of a liquid market, which may not always be available.
 An option on a currency provides the purchaser, or "holder," with the right, but not the obligation, to purchase, in the case of a "call" option, or sell, in the case of a "put" option, a stated quantity of the underlying currency at a fixed exchange rate up to a stated expiration date (or, in the case of certain options, on such date).
 The holder generally pays a nonrefundable fee for the option, referred to as the "premium," but cannot lose more than this amount, plus related transaction costs.
 Thus, where a Fund is a holder of option contracts, such losses will be limited in absolute amount.
 In contrast to a forward contract, an option imposes a binding obligation only on the seller, or "writer."
-If the holder exercises the option, in the context of an exchange-traded option, the writer is often required to deposit initial margin and may be required to increase the margin on deposit if the market moves against the writer's position.
+If the holder exercises the option, the writer is obligated to complete the transaction in the underlying currency.
+An option generally becomes worthless to the holder when it expires.
+In addition, in the context of an exchange-traded option, the writer is often required to deposit initial margin and may be required to increase the margin on deposit if the market moves against the writer's position.
 Options on currencies may be purchased in the over-the-counter market between commercial entities dealing directly with each other as principals.
 In purchasing an over-the-counter currency option, the holder is subject to the risk of default by the writer and, for this reason, purchasers of options on currencies may require writers to post collateral or other forms of performance assurance.